replit/blog/posts/geo-part-3-deploy.md

 ## Conclusion

 The graph below shows some measurements of interaction latency from the perspective of a user in India.
 The `NA` line shows the latency with the Repl running on our US servers.
 The `Asia` line, on the other hand, shows the latency when hitting our new Asia clusters.
-The difference is significant: India-US round trips took about 300ms on average.
-When using the `Asia` servers, by contrast, the average round trip time between the user and our servers was just *19ms*.
+The difference is significant: India-US latency was about 300ms on average.
+When using the `Asia` servers, by contrast, the average latency between the user and our servers was just *19ms*.

 ![Interaction latency as perceived by user](../static/images/geo-part-3/latency.png)